-The first of January, Liberation Day is also called “Triunfo de la Revolucion.”which is one of national holidays in cuba This day is celebrated the removal of dictator Batista from power and the start of Fidel Castro’s power, according to
+The first of January, Liberation Day is also called “Triunfo de la Revolucion.” which is one of the national holidays in Cuba This day has celebrated the removal of dictator Batista from power and the start of Fidel Castro’s power, according to

 This is celebrated January 2 and is another holiday commemorating its revolution’s history.

 Good Friday became a national holiday in Cuba following the visit of Pope Benedict XVI.
 The first Good Friday recognized as a holiday in Cuba was in 2014, according to Granma, the Official Body Central Committee of the Communist Party of Cuba.

 List of the National holidays in Cuba

 Called “Dia de Los Trabajadores,” the Cuban Labor Day is celebrated May 1.
 Havana-Guide.com noted there are many celebrations this holiday in Cuba, including “speeches on the ‘Plaza de la Revolucion’ celebrating the workforce and the Communist party.”

 Commemoration of the Assault to Moncada/National Rebellion Day

 This three-day-long holiday from July 25-27 remembers the 1953 capture and exile of Fidel Castro, according to VisitarCuba.
 This happened near Santiago in the Moncada army barracks.